cms-opendata-workshop/workshop2023-lesson-introcloud/setup.md

 {: .testimonial}

 ### 2. Minikube or K8s on Docker Desktop:
 For this Cloud Pre-exercise, you will need to create a Kubernetes cluster locally to run some tests.
+Choose one of the two:

 - **Minikube** is a lightweight Kubernetes implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.
 Minikube is available for Linux, macOS, and Windows systems.
 Please click [here](https://minikube.sigs.k8s.io/docs/start/) to get started with the minikube installation.
 - **K8s on Docker Desktop** refers to the feature of Docker Desktop that enables users to run and manage Kubernetes clusters on their local development machines.
 Please click [here](https://docs.docker.com/desktop/kubernetes/) to get started with the K8s on Docker Desktop installation.